 5% discount with the following code:

-Everyone knows about Dominican Republic and its dreamy beaches but few know about traveling in Haiti.
+Everyone knows about Dominican Republic and its dreamy beaches, yet few have heard about traveling in Haiti.

-The first thing you need to know about it is that Haiti was the first country to ever be liberated by slaves, in 1803.
+The first thing you need to know is that Haiti was the first country to ever be liberated by slaves, in 1803.

-By that time, Haiti was ruled by the French, who had spent the previous decades importing hundreds of slaves from West Africa, mainly from Mali and Benin, to work on their sugar plantations.
+At that time, Haiti was ruled by the French, who had spent the previous decades importing hundreds of slaves from West Africa – mainly from Mali and Benin – to work on their sugar plantations.

-The peculiarity about Haiti is that when it got its independence, many of those slaves had been born in Africa but they became Caribbean overnight and that is the number one reason for visiting Haiti, a purely Caribbean country that still keeps its African culture, traditions and essence.
+The peculiarity about Haiti is that when it achieved its independence, many of those slaves had been born in Africa but became Caribbean overnight, and this is the number one reason for visiting Haiti: a purely Caribbean country that still keeps its African culture, traditions and essence.

-Traveling in Haiti truly feels like traveling in West Africa, with all that default chaos intrepid travelers feel attracted to, but also when it comes to their art, music and religion.
+Traveling in Haiti truly feels like traveling in West Africa, with all that default chaos intrepid travelers feel attracted to, but also in terms of their art, music and religion.

-Add to this world-class Caribbean beaches and landscapes, and the result is, perhaps, the most gorgeous and fascinating off the beaten track destination in the American continent.
+Add to this the world-class Caribbean beaches and landscapes, and the result is, perhaps, the most gorgeous and fascinating off-the-beaten-track destination in the American continent.

-Not many people travel to Haiti and, most of the few people who do it, tend to do it on one of those massive cruise ships sailing across the Caribbean, doing hop-on and off in the main resorts from the main islands.
+Not many people travel to Haiti, but the majority of those that do make it there tend to do so on one of those massive cruise ships sailing across the Caribbean, hopping on and off at the major resorts on the main islands.

 In Haiti, near Cap-Haïtien, there’s one place in the area of Labadee where cruise ships stop.
-People who are not in that cruise – and that includes foreigners too – are not allowed to enter that in that touristic bubble and those who are in that cruise ship are told that anywhere outside that bubble is extremely dangerous, so you won’t see any of them in the nearby areas.
+Anyone not on a cruise – and that includes foreigners too – is banned from entering that tourist bubble, while those on the cruise ships are told that everywhere outside of the bubble is extremely dangerous, meaning you won’t see any of them in the surrounding areas.

-I often wondered if those cruise people did even know they were in a country named Haiti.
+I have often wondered whether those cruise tourists even know they’re in a country named Haiti.

-Economically-speaking, Haiti has always struggled but today, it is also going through some pretty dark periods of extreme violence.
+Economically-speaking, Haiti has always struggled, but today it is also experiencing some pretty dark periods of extreme violence.

-When I first visited Haiti in January 2023, the country was taking the covers and headlines from all reputable international newspapers.
+When I first visited Haiti in January 2023, the country was on the front pages and in the headlines of all reputable international newspapers.

-Well, Haiti was going through an episode of real anarchy since Haitian President Jovenel Moïse had been murdered in 2021.
+Well, Haiti had been going through an episode of real anarchy ever since Haitian President Jovenel Moïse was murdered in 2021.

-Kidnappings, murderers and street shootings are happening every single day, a conflict that has already caused more than 200,000 internally displaced people.
+Kidnappings, murders and street shootings happen every single day, in a conflict that has already created more than 200,000 internally displaced people.

-At the time of writing, the situation for traveling in Haiti remains pretty much the same and such is gravity that many Governments are already referring to Haiti as a failed state – a pretty harsh term typically used for countries like Yemen or Libya – while asking for foreign intervention as well.
+At the time of writing, the travel situation in Haiti basically remains the same and such is the gravity that many governments are already referring to Haiti as a failed state – a pretty harsh term typically used for countries like Yemen or Libya – while asking for foreign intervention as well.

 The earthquake from 2010

-I rarely get worried when traveling there, mainly because I have a lot of contacts in those countries, and also because I have good experience traveling in those regions.
+I rarely worry when traveling in these areas, mainly because I have a lot of contacts in these countries, but also because I have solid experience of traveling in such regions.

 My visit to Haiti, however, was a different story:

-Additionally, the Haiti travel advice according to FCDO didn’t look great either, firmly advising against all travel to Haiti due to the volatile security situation.
+Additionally, the FCDO travel advice for Haiti wasn’t very positive either, firmly advising against all travel to Haiti due to the volatile security situation.

-I had all the odds against me but that made me feel particularly excited, plus if there’s something I’ve learnt during my travels is that things look very different from what you see in the news.
+I had all the odds against me, but that made me feel particularly excited; plus if there’s one thing I’ve learnt during my travels, it is that things on the ground look very different from what you see in the news.

 Yes, that extreme violence is actually happening but the truth is that this conflict is exclusively focused on Port-au-Prince.

-In fact, it’s focused on certain areas of Port-au-Prince, in the areas controlled by the different gangs.
+In fact, it’s focused on certain areas of Port-au-Prince: the areas controlled by the different gangs.

-Outside of those areas, Haiti is OK to travel, especially in Cap-Haïtien and surroundings.
+Outside of those areas, Haiti is OK to travel, especially in Cap-Haïtien and its surroundings.

 Things I did around Cap-Haïtien:

-All I can say is that that part of Haiti was extremely peaceful.
+All I can say is that this part of Haiti was extremely peaceful.

-Port-au-Prince, however, is a different story but you can still travel there, as long as you have the right contacts and stay in the right area, like in Pétionville.
+Port-au-Prince, however, is a different story.
+You can still travel there though, as long as you have the right contacts and stay in the right area, e.g., in Pétionville.

-In Pétionville, you can still wander and walk around alone at night, no problem about that.
+In Pétionville, you can still wander and walk around alone at night, no problem.

-As per the dangerous part of Port-au-Prince, I did go to downtown and even to Cité de Soleil, the largest and poorest slum in the Americas, and one of the main violence hubs in the city.
+As for the dangerous parts of Port-au-Prince, I did venture downtown and even to Cité de Soleil, the largest and poorest slum in the Americas – and one of the main violence hubs in the city.

 Nevertheless, I went there with a local fixer who is specialized in taking journalists into conflict areas.

-That man knew what he was doing, plus he was a personal, old friend of the gangs.
+That man knew what he was doing, plus he was a personal, old acquaintance of the gangs.

-Nevertheless, going to that part of Port-au-Prince doesn’t come without risk, especially from straight bullets, but that’s something travelers must assume.
-Definitely, not an adventure for everyone.
+Nevertheless, heading into that area of Port-au-Prince doesn’t come without risk, especially from direct bullets, but that’s a risk travelers choose to assume.
+Definitely not an adventure for everyone.

-Important: I won’t be sharing the fixer’s contact, so don’t bother asking me for it.
-As mentioned, this activity doesn’t come without risk and, if travelers start venturing in such areas, someone will eventually get shot and I don’t want to be part of that.
+Important: I won’t be sharing the fixer’s contact details, so don’t bother asking me for them.
+As mentioned, this activity is not without risk and if travelers start venturing into such areas, someone will eventually get shot and I don’t want to be part of that.

-You don’t need a visa to visit Haiti but you just get a free stamp upon arrival in the country.
+You don’t need a visa to visit Haiti, instead you just get a free stamp on arrival in the country.